 Once we lend our money to the company, it is usually used to pay off other expiring debt obligations they have, higher-interest debt, purchasing new properties or assets for the business, acquiring another business or investing in new products and many others.

 Most corporate bonds typically make semi-annual coupon payments every six months, and return our entire principal only at the end of the tenure of the bond.

 What Determines The Interest Rates On Corporate Bonds?

 Credit Quality Of Bond Issuer:

 As mentioned, higher-risk companies have to pay more interest to attract us to invest in their bonds.
-The logic is simple – given equal interest rates, investors will always choose to lend to companies that are less likely to default on the payments.
+The logic is simple – given equal interest rates, investors will always choose to lend our money to companies that are less likely to default on the payments.